grnet/synnefo/docs/install-guide-debian.rst

 email notification, the recipients list differs.
-For convenience (and backward compatibility), Astakos defines three service teams (administrators, managers and helpdesk) and send the above notifications to these teams in a preconfigured way (ie. project notifications are sent to the members of managers and helpdesk teams).
+For convenience (and backward compatibility), Astakos defines three service teams (administrators, managers and helpdesk) and send the above notifications to these teams in a preconfigured way (i.e. project notifications are sent to the members of the managers and helpdesk teams).
 These settings are located in ``00-snf-common-admins.conf``:

 .. code-block:: python

    ADMINS = (('Admin name', 'admin@example.com'),
-              ('Admin2 name', 'admin2@example.com))
+             ('Admin2 name', 'admin2@example.com'))
    MANAGERS = (('Manager name', 'manager@example.com'),)
    HELPDESK = (('Helpdesk user name', 'helpdesk@example.com'),)

 Alternatively, it may be convenient to send e-mails to a file, instead of an actual smtp server, using the file backend.
-Do so by creating a configuration file ``/etc/synnefo/99-local.conf`` including the folowing:
+Do so by creating a configuration file ``/etc/synnefo/99-local.conf`` including the following:

 .. code-block:: python

    EMAIL_BACKEND = 'django.core.mail.backends.filebased.EmailBackend'
    EMAIL_FILE_PATH = '/tmp/app-messages'

 Enable Pooling